ga-wdi-curriculum/js-objects-functions/readme.md

 // What happens if we reference the function without parentheses? multiply;
 ```

-### Why do we use functions?
-(5 / 95)

-Say we wanted the square of a number without using the above function.
-How would we do that?

-Benefits of functions
-* Reusability.
-* DRYness.
-* Naming convention (describes intent).

 ### Function Declarations and Expressions (5 / 100)